 That’s what I keep insisting to myself as I ponder the world from my vantage point.
 When I tell those who will listen that I care not for made-up borders.
 That I hold no special allegiance to the place of my birth, simply because my parents were there when I arrived.
 I am a Citizen Of The World!, I loudly proclaim, and I am not limited by made-up borders!
 And yet, despite my never-ending stream of words, nothing changes except for a few months here and there.

-The following words document my journey, which is still a work in progress.
-So don’t go looking for the ending, because it hasn’t been written yet.
+The following words document the beginning of my journey, which is still a work in progress.
+So don’t go looking for the ending here, because it hasn’t been written yet.
 And as I venture down this path, I feel I should document my thoughts and findings for others to use as they see fit.
 Or at least so I can try to make sense of it myself.
 Because for me, this quest has gone from a dream to a necessity.
 In so many ways.

 So … I’m moving to Spain.
 Or to be more specific, Barcelona.